 Or really, make this soup at any time of the year when the weather is warm and you can sit in the sunshine.
 There is no need to wait for Summer.

-Some similar recipes that you might enjoy are Cream of Asparagus Soup, Quick Tomato and Cucumber Cold Soup, Fantastic Avocado and Celery Cold Soup and Roasted Tomato and Corn Cold Soup for Summer.
+Some similar recipes that you might enjoy are French Cream of Asparagus Soup, Cream of Asparagus Soup, Quick Tomato and Cucumber Cold Soup, Fantastic Avocado and Celery Cold Soup and Roasted Tomato and Corn Cold Soup for Summer.

 You might also like our Cold Soup recipes and our Asparagus recipes.
 Or explore our easy Early Summer recipes.